 The end results are up-to-date, reliable, and comprehensive salary calculations on cost-of-living differences and net income equivalences.

 The calculation that you will get combines the biggest cost-of-living database in the world (which we run ourselves) and public data sources, such as the United Nations, the World Bank, the OECD and Eurostat.
-The PDF document provides detailed cost-of-living information, based on which we calculate the salary that you need in New York City to compensate for the difference in prices with your city.
-You will know exactly how much more (or less) money you will need in New York City to live as good or better as you now live in your city.
+The PDF document provides detailed cost-of-living information, based on which we calculate the salary that you need in New York City to compensate for the difference in prices with London.
+You will know exactly how much more (or less) money you will need in New York City to live as good or better as you now live in London.
 Even better, you will be able to explain and justify your salary requirements during your negotiation.

 You will be getting a comprehensive and reliable salary conversion for New York City.
 Get started by downloading a 100% free sample calculation.
 See for yourself how useful having the right data will be when relocating to New York City.